This year is just zipping by for me so far and Father’s Day will be here before we know it.

 You can also paint a design on both sides of the mug if you want.

-Let the painted mug dry for 24 hours.
+Let the painted mug dry for 24 hours to be sure the paint is fully dried.

-Place the mug on a cookie sheet and put in the oven.
+Place the painted mug on a cookie sheet and put in the oven.

 Turn the oven on to 350 degrees after you put the mug in.
 This allows the mug and oven to heat up at the same time and keeps the mug from cracking.